Healthy snacking is hard, and I don’t just mean for kids.

 Oh, and those green beans the kids didn’t like?
-Those are my new, low calorie popcorn replacement on movie night!
+Those are my new, low-calorie popcorn replacement for movie night!
 I’ve been experimenting with seasoning them (and the dried kale).
 They’re amazing!

 The kids still don’t like them (once they’ve made up their minds…).